room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

     }
 {% endhighlight %}

-Sonar requires the app version to track differences between app versions.
+SonarQube requires the app version to track differences between app versions.
 So we need to "publish" this information so that we can use it everywhere.
 Add the following line to gradle.
 Best would be above the `android` block

 {% highlight groovy %}
     def APP_VERSION = "1.0.0"